devbewill/chainkpr/public/articles/usecase-dpp.md

 To achieve a fully circular economy based on sustainability, climate-neutrality and resource-efficiency, the EU has introduced the Digital Product Passport.

-The DPP serves as a digital repository of a product's data, enabling complete traceability and streamlining end-of-life processes by providing clear disposal options.
+The DPP serves as a digital repository of a product's data, enabling the complete traceability and streamlining end-of-life processes by providing clear disposal options.

 **Digital Product Passport's goal:**
-The EU Digital Product Passport will provide accessible information to both consumers and businesses regarding the product’s environmental sustainability and its transparency within the supply chain, with the aim of increasing its lifespan.\*
+The EU Digital Product Passport will provide accessible information to both consumers and businesses regarding the product’s environmental sustainability and its transparency within the supply chain, with the aim of increasing its lifespan.

 **How will the Digital Product Passport be introduced?:**
 By simply scanning a product’s QR code (or RFID) you can access any information about the origin, material composition, repair and disassembly options as well as how the various components can be recycled.